cnmy-ro/cnmy-ro.github.io/README.md

 # CyRo's Amateur Website

-Writings about (a subset of) things that interest me.
+Writings about things that interest me.